rukmal/rukmal.me/README.md

 The site is being hosted on an [Amazon EC2](http://aws.amazon.com/ec2/) server, which is running [Ubuntu](http://ubuntu.com) 13.10 server.
 Instead of using the more conventional Apache Web Server to host the site, I have decided to use [Node.js](http://nodejs.org) along with [ExpressJS](http://expressjs.com/), both due to it being a LOT easier to use, and also because - when I do need it - any server-side processing can be done in JavaScript.

-##Future Plans
-I hope to expand the site to include my blog, which has been largely unused for a while.
-I used to host it on blogger, but to go along with the whole DIY theme of this site, I plan on hosting and managing it on my server as well.

-Currently, I have no concrete plans as to how I'm going to implement this, but I hope to eventually include an actual 'comments' section for the blog.
-I plan to use some combination of JS and JSON to manage the data for me, as this will go well with the Node.js server implementation I'm currently using.

-On the server side, if I do ever have to include additional servers, I hope to continue to use Node.js and ExpressJS by implementing some form of load-balancing between the two (or more) servers that I may eventually need.

 ##Contact
 Any comments are welcome!